containerbuildsystem/cachito/README.md

   environment variables for the completed request.
 Typically, you will only want to use this if your package *does* use C files, and the Cachito request is failing.

+* `remove-unsafe-symlinks` - the flag forces Cachito to remove all symlinks that points to some location outside of a cloned repository.
+Otherwise, if the flag isn't set, Cachito will raise a validation error right after cloning, in case when such symlinks are present in the source.

 ## Nexus

 ### Nexus For Java Script